rackerlabs/support-how-to/content/how-to/cloud-servers/linux-patching-details/index.md

 EUS support time frames for recent versions are as follows:
 - RHEL 6 no longer supports EUS releases
-- 7.9 EUS (Final RHEL 7 EUS Release)
+- RHEL 7.9 EUS (Final RHEL 7 EUS Release)
 - RHEL 8.4 (ends May 31, 2023)
 - RHEL 8.6 (ends May 31, 2024)